New Master Portraits

 Visual elements: imperial bling

 Wiley’s painting of Ice T—a rap musician and, later, television star—is bold and dramatic.
 It is also borrowed.
-Like the Guerrilla Girls [add link when other essay is published], Wiley based this image on a work by Jean-Auguste Dominique Ingres: Napoleon on his Imperial Throne, 1806.
+Like the Guerrilla Girls, Wiley based this image on a work by Jean-Auguste Dominique Ingres: Napoleon on his Imperial Throne, 1806.
 Unlike the Guerrilla Girls, though, Wiley copied Ingres’ painting by hand.

 The choice of model greatly influenced Wiley’s painting.
 The image of Napoleon is meant to be imposing.
 We are supposed to literally look up to the French emperor—his throne is elevated and the painting was certainly hung so that Napoleon’s head was above that of the viewer.
 Wiley’s image borrows and even intensifies many of the elements of Ingres’ portrait.